cepdnaclk/e18-6sp-Machine-Learning-for-Weather-Forecasting/README.md

-To explore the use of ML over traditional methods for precipitation forecasting
+**To explore the use of ML over traditional methods for precipitation forecasting**

+The Web Application is deployed and live -> [Weather Forecaster](https://weatherforecasterapp.netlify.app/)